 3.2 Synthesis of Results

-This meta-analysis elucidates the relationship between digitization, triple bottom line practices, and the sustainability of SMEs in emerging nations.
-The results suggest that digitization and triple bottom practices favorably enhance SME sustainability.
+This meta-analysis elucidates the relationship between digitization, triple bottom-line practices, and the sustainability of SMEs in emerging nations.
+The results suggest that digitization and triple-bottom practices favorably enhance SME sustainability.
 This favorable association highlights the significance of improving multiple facets of sustainability, such as environmental, economic, and social sustainability.

 The research is distributed across many countries, reflecting a worldwide emphasis on the subject being analyzed, including Asia (Sri Lanka, Malaysia, China, India), South America (Chile, Mexico), Africa (Kenya, Nigeria, Ethiopia, Ghana, Uganda), Europe (Portugal, Romania, Serbia, Finland, Germany), and Oceania (New Zealand).
 Research concentrations have been noted in countries across Asia and Africa.
 This may indicate that these places are primarily focused on researching the subject owing to the sustainability challenges they face.

 Methodologically, various scholars have employed systematic literature reviews, including Asif Raihan (2024), Adelaide Martins, Manuel Castelo Branco, Pedro Novo Melo, and others (2022), as well as Ebrahim Endris and Andualem Kassegn (2022), and lqra Sadaf Khan, Muhammad Ovais Ahmad, and Jukka Majava (2020).
 Limited research has been conducted on promoting sustainability through digital tools in underdeveloped economies.
 This methodology is commonly employed in research on the subject, suggesting that the discipline may significantly depend on the analysis of the current literature to derive new insights, utilizing both quantitative and qualitative techniques.
 The dominance of systematic literature reviews underscores the focus on synthesizing existing information instead of engaging in primary research.
 Conversely, mixed methods, regression analysis, and quantitative approaches are employed less often.
 However, they suggest a certain level of empirical investigation.
 The majority of the investigations were performed from 2019 to 2024.
-Similar to Samuel Kabbera, Anthony Tibaingana, Yusuf Kiwala, and others (2024), Ganesh Narkhede, Vishwas Dohale, Yash Mahajan (2024), Màdalina Mazãre; Cezar-Petre Simion,; and Cátàlin-Alexandru Verde, among others (2024), and Himachalam Dasaraju (2024) along with numerous others.
+Similar to Samuel Kabbera, Anthony Tibaingana, Yusuf Kiwala, and others (2024), Ganesh Narkhede, Vishwas Dohale, Yash Mahajan (2024), Màdalina Mazãre, Cezar-Petre Simion, and Cátàlin-Alexandru Verde, among others (2024), and Himachalam Dasaraju (2024) along with numerous others.
 This clearly demonstrates a significant increase in studies completed in 2024 (40%), indicating a heightened interest in the subject.
-This upward trend indicates that studies in this domain have accelerated recently, either due to evolving global concerns or heightened academic emphasis on sustainability, particularly in developing economies such as Sri Lanka, Mexico, Kenya, Nigeria, and Ethiopia.
+This upward trend indicates that studies in this domain have accelerated recently, either due to evolving global concerns or heightened academic emphasis on sustainability, particularly in developing economies, such as Sri Lanka, Mexico, Kenya, Nigeria, and Ethiopia.
 The prominence of research from emerging markets suggests that the topics of these studies hold particular relevance for transitioning or developing nations.
 Researchers may concentrate on urgent concerns such as environmental sustainability challenges, economic development, or social challenges in these places.

 3.3 Conclusion